Public buses of Singapore: Express Peak Hour (Limited-stop Peak Period Services)

+Introduced in early 2026, Bus Services 457, 458, and 459 function as limited-stop peak period services under the Bus Connectivity Enhancement Programme (BCEP).
+These routes directly connect the residential towns of Hougang, Sengkang, and Punggol to the Tai Seng industrial estate, offering alternative transit paths to alleviate passenger demand on the North East Line.

 Vehicles

 Singapore's buses consist of single deck and double deck buses and they are operated by all four operators, SBS Transit, SMRT Buses, Tower Transit Singapore and Go-Ahead Singapore.
 Articulated buses are operated by SMRT Buses, with several units being transferred to SBS Transit and Tower Transit Singapore as part of the Seletar and Sembawang-Yishun Bus Packages respectively under the Bus Contracting Model (BCM).